jreisinger/docs/blog/2024-03-18-ai-for-devsecops.md

 ```

 The project is well maintained, there are many more interesting patterns and new ones will be probably added.

+PS: I ran this blog post through AI to improve the writing (`cat 2024-03-18-ai-for-devsecops.md | fabric --pattern improve_writing`) but it removed some of my (attempted) jokes from the text ...
+So you are reading a pure human version :-).

 ## Beelzebub